markbastian/capstone/capstone_report.md

 The dataset I trained on is sourced such that I know beforehand the party of the tweet.
 This can be broken up into testing and training sets to measure goodness of model fit.

 ### Metrics
-As all data has is already tagged, it is appropriate to use precision, recall, accuracy, f1 score, and a confusion matrix to evaluate the quality of my solution.
+As all data is already tagged, it is appropriate to use precision, recall, accuracy, f1 score, and a confusion matrix to evaluate the quality of my solution.

 ## II.
 Analysis